Suicide Awareness & Prevention: Support for Grad Students & Their Families

 Warning Signs of Suicide

-If you see any risk factors for suicide emerging in yourself or a friend, stay on the lookout for these warning signs of suicide.
-Any combination of a suicide plan, intent, and means to enact a plan indicates that a suicide attempt may be imminent.
+With some of the risk factors in mind, it’s now time to explore the warning signs of suicide.
+Keep in mind that any combination of a suicide plan, intent, and means to enact a plan indicates that a suicide attempt may be imminent.
 If you notice any of these warning signs detailed below, seek help immediately.

 Immediate Signs: Time to Take Action